haakonleg/go-e2ee-chat-engine/README.md

 ### The original project plan

 The original plan was to create a end-to-end encrypted chat engine.
-As a proof of concept of the features we created a simplistic TUI (Terminal User Interface).
+As a proof of concept we created a simplistic TUI (Terminal User Interface) which interacts with the server.

 ### Achieved goals